Help with your energy bills

-The discount is automatic.
+The discount was automatic.
 If you get a message asking for your bank details, this could be a scam.
 You can report messages you think are suspicious.

-All households with a domestic electricity connection in England, Scotland and Wales are eligible for the discount.
+All households with a domestic electricity connection in England, Scotland and Wales were eligible for the discount.

 You’ll still get the discount if: